How to Map 21 CFR Part 11 Requirements to MQTT Payloads

 logging.basicConfig(level=logging.INFO, format="%(asctime)s [%(levelname)s] %(message)s")

-# Verifier-side convention: schema_hash + signature_manifest are excluded from
+# §11.50 manifestation: schema_hash + signature_manifest are added AFTER the body

-# the canonical form used to compute the HMAC, because they are added AFTER
+# is built, so they are excluded from the canonical form used to compute the HMAC.

 _SIGNATURE_EXCLUDED_KEYS = {"schema_hash", "signature_manifest"}